 Typically in Korea, foreigners wishing to establish a Foreign Direct Investment (FDI) company with at least W100 million paid-in-capital will do so in the form of what is called a “JooShikHoeSa” (Company Limited).
 The establishing of a local corporation in Korea by a foreigner (as either an individual or corporation) is regulated by the Foreign Investment Promotion Act and the Commercial Act.
-For a local corporation to be recognized as a foreign-invested company under the Foreign Investment Promotion Act, a foreigner must invest at least W100 million in the local corporation and acquire at least 10 percent of the company’s stocks with voting rights.*
+For a local corporation to be recognized as a foreign-invested company under the Foreign Investment Promotion Act, a foreigner must invest at least W100 million in the local corporation and acquire at least 10 percent of the company’s stocks with voting rights.* (Check out Korea Tax Expert for professional advice.)

 I found incorporating as a JooShikHoeSa is a bit old fashion, and instead will often recommend to incorporate as a “YooHanHoeSa” (Limited Company/Limited Liability Company).
 This type of company is very similar to the JooShikHoeSa but is slightly more flexible to set up and generally more comfortable than the JooShikHoeSa.
 The following lists specific reasons why I recommend the YooHanHoeSa over the JooShikHoeSa: